Jmann777/Neural_network_xG_model/README.md

 # Introduction
-xG (expected goals) is a metric used within football to describe the probability of shot converting into a goal.
-The following project predicts xG based on a 3 layer (2 RelU, 1 sigmoid) neural network model.
-The model is fed event and tracking data taken from the ISL and is then applied to Euro 2020 data to assess the xG performance of players at the Euros.
-This model is built solely for entertainment purposes and is not applied to any form of contextual project basis.
-Please see the NCFC model for a contextual project
+The following project evaluates model performance for xG prediction based on a 3 layer neural network (2 RelU, 1 sigmoid).
+The model is trained on event and tracking data taken from 2021/22 Indian Super League (taken from Statsbomb).

-The model is heavily based on David Sumpter's Expected goals neural network modelling tutorial- found here https://soccermatics.readthedocs.io/en/latest/gallery/lesson7/plot_xG_tracking.html.

 # Setup